midhunkalarikkal/FullDomain/Notes/MongoDB.md

 ## `MongoDB` ##
 ================
 - MongoDB is a NoSQL database that stores data in a flexible, schema-free format.
-- It is designed for high-performance, scalability, and ease of development, making it suitable for a wide range of applications.
+- It is designed for high-performance, scalability, and ease of development
 - MongoDB uses collections and documents to organize data.
-- MongoDB known for its ability to handle large volumes of data and unstructured information efficiently.
+- MongoDB can handle large volumes of unstructured data
 - No need for joins
 - No need for data normalisation

 developed in times of 2009 by the company 10gen and the name comes from Humoungous means huge, very big.
 Then the 10gen company later renamed to mongoDB inc.

 `Collection`
 ------------
 - In MongoDB, a collection is a group of MongoDB documents.
-- It is the equivalent of an table in a relational database.
+- It is the equivalent of a table in a relational database.
 - Collections are used to store and organize documents, which are BSON (Binary JSON) format data structures.

 `document`